BeeyondCereal

 Sliced squares of Fruity Pebbles treats on a wooden plate with mini marshmallows.

-Storage Options- These fruity pebbles treats are best stored in an airtight container at room temperature for approximately 2 days.
-However, they can also be frozen for longer-term storage.
+Storage.
+Keep Fruity Pebbles treats in an airtight container at room temperature for up to 2 days.
+They can also be frozen for longer storage.

 How do you keep Rice Crispy Treats from sticking to the pan?